The 2003 FDA guidance paved the road for the implementation of efficient computer system validation for the pharmaceutical industry.

-Following that FDA guideline, the life science industry has become more efficient in validating computer systems and the documentation in order to comply with regulation, inspections, compliance, and audits.
+Following that FDA guideline, the life science industry has become more efficient in validating computer systems and documentation in order to comply with regulations, inspections, compliance, and audits.

-This new guidance will provide streamline testing with significance on critical thinking, risk management, patient and product safety, data integrity, reduced validation effort and quality assurance.
-The FDA has indicated to consider the guidelines when deploying non-product, manufacturing, operations, and quality system software solutions such as quality management systems (QMS), enterprise resource planning (ERP) systems, laboratory information management systems (LIMS), learning management systems (LMS), and electronic document management systems (eDMS).
+This new guidance will provide streamlined testing with significance on critical thinking, risk management, patient and product safety, data integrity, reduced validation effort, and quality assurance.
+The FDA has indicated to consider the guidelines when deploying non-product, manufacturing, operations, and quality systems software solutions such as quality management systems (QMS), enterprise resource planning (ERP) systems, laboratory information management systems (LIMS), learning management systems (LMS), and electronic document management systems (eDMS).

 Why do we need a new approach?

-The FDA Guidance on Computer System Validation is already back dated to 2003 and is no longer aligned with new technologies.
-Burdensome approach, heavy documentation, and lack of clear testing approach have been a constraint for the Life Science industry to adopt new technology.
+The FDA Guidance on Computer System Validation is already back-dated to 2003 and is no longer aligned with new technologies.
+The burdensome approach, heavy documentation, and lack of clear testing approach have been a constraint for the Life Science industry to adopt new technology.

 What is CSA?